koala799222/shopping-card/README.md

 ## React-Redux Ecommerce web application

-this is a sample ecommerce web app made using react, redux and react router.

-Live demo can be found at [https://blissful-ramanujan-3c108d.netlify.app/](https://blissful-ramanujan-3c108d.netlify.app/).

 ## Build Setup

 1. Run `npm install` in root directory, to install all required dependencies.